jasnell/node/doc/api/quic.md

 added: v15.0.0
 -->

+* Return: {Promise}

 Begins a graceful close of the `QuicSession`.
 Existing `QuicStream` instances will be permitted to close naturally.
 New `QuicStream` instances will not be permitted.
 Once all `QuicStream` instances have closed, the `QuicSession` instance will be destroyed.
-Returns a `Promise` that is resolved once the `QuicSession` instance is destroyed.
+Returns a promise that is resolved once the `QuicSession` instance is destroyed.

 #### `quicsession.closeCode`